Practical wildlife help · Massachusetts

 Massachusetts Wildlife Help Guide

-This page covers the Massachusetts wildlife situations people run into most often, from baby birds and rabbit nests to seals on the beach, turtles in the road, window-hit birds, fallen baby squirrels, dead birds in the yard, and squirrels in chimneys.
+This page covers the Massachusetts wildlife situations people run into most often, from baby birds and rabbit nests to seals on the beach, turtles in the road, bats in houses, injured birds, young fawns, dead birds in the yard, and squirrels in chimneys.
 Start here when you need a quick, plain answer before deciding what to do next.

 For Massachusetts